hanqicode/PerkTreeForMyself/Reading/BuildingEvolutionaryArchitectures/Notes.md

 Do not be a vendor king.
 > To escape this antipattern, treat all software as just another integration point, even if it initially has broad responsibilities. - Page 138

+Code reuse antipattern.
+> Clearly, the ability to reuse code is good.
+However, like all good ideas, many companies abuse this idea and create problems for themselves. - Page 142

+> Making code reusable involves adding additional options and decision points to accommodate the different uses.
+The more developers add hooks to enable reusability the more they harm the basic usability of the code. - Page 143